saisampathpaladi/github-actions_CICD_pipleline/README.md

-my cicd github action page is posted here https://saisampathpaladi.github.io/github-actions_CICD_pipleline/
+my github actions CI-CD pipeline web app is posted here https://saisampathpaladi.github.io/github-actions_CICD_pipleline/
 # CI/CD Pipeline with GitHub Actions

 This repository demonstrates a CI/CD pipeline using GitHub Actions to build, test, and deploy a To-Do List web application.
 The application is automatically deployed to GitHub Pages.